PaloAltoNetworks/iron-skillet/docs/panorama_template_guide.rst

     All other URL categories will be set to ``ALERT`` in the templates for logging purposes.
 The complete list of categories can be found in the url filtering template.

+[10.x] Support for local machine learning based on web content

+    + block malicious content using dynamic classification

 Profiles:

         + Outbound-URL : For outbound (trust to untrust) security rules

             * URL Categories
-            * Site Access: Block command-and-control, malware, phishing, hacking, Black List (custom URL category)
+            * Site Access: Block command-and-control, malware, phishing, Black List (custom URL category)
             * User Credential Submission: Block all categories
             * Alert category = includes White List (custom URL category)
             * URL Filtering Settings: HTTP Header Logging (user agent, referer, X -Forwarded-For)
+            * dynamic classification to block malicious web conent

         + Alert-Only-URL : No blocking, only alerts for logging purposes